-Pillsbury House Theatre’s mission is to create challenging theatre to inspire choice, change and connection.
-Through the mainstage season and other community engagement programs, Pillsbury House Theatre (PHT) illuminates the differences that make each person unique and the similarities that bring people together, within an artistic environment that promotes understanding and leads to positive action.
+Pillsbury House Theatre’s mission is to co-create enduring change towards a just society through arts.
+Through the Mainstage season and other community engagement programs, Pillsbury House Theatre (PHT) illuminates the differences that make each person unique and the similarities that bring people together, within an artistic environment that promotes understanding and leads to positive action.

-The Mainstage Season consists of three productions per year with a focus on high-quality, contemporary scripts that confront diverse issues in an urban context; three rosters of Non-English Speaking Spoken Here: The Late Nite Series; and two weekends of performances by emerging performance artists in Naked Stages.
-Now in its 20th season, PHT has garnered great critical acclaim for its provocative staging of both classical texts by celebrated playwrights and more and more new work by emerging artists.
+The Mainstage Season consists of three productions per year with a focus on high-quality, contemporary scripts that confront diverse issues in an urban context, as well as two weekends of performances by early career performance artists who have completed the Naked Stages Fellowship.
+PHT has garnered great critical acclaim for its provocative staging of both classical texts by celebrated playwrights and more and more new work by emerging artists.

 The theatre’s innovative and award-winning community engagement programs include Breaking Ice and the Chicago Avenue Project.
 Breaking Ice is a multi-racial, socio-political improvisational theatre program that has developed performances and workshops for schools, corporations and community groups since 1996 around issues such as racism, homophobia, sexism, and domestic violence.
 The program has both an adult performing company and a youth arm, which creates peer education shows around issues such as tobacco-use and violence prevention.
 The Chicago Avenue Project, based on the 52nd Street Project, is a theatre-mentoring program that brings youth together with adult, professional artists to create original theatre.